 What We Do and Don’t Do

 Some of the information here may answer questions you have 24/7.
-However, this general legal information is no substitute for personal legal advice, so feel free to contact us to schedule an appointment during our office hours, 8-5.
+However, this general legal information is no substitute for personal legal advice, so feel free to contact us to schedule a phone or email consultation.
 Your lawyer, Karl Rysted, will spend up to an hour with you free because you’ve already paid for his services through your student fees, assuming you’re an NMSU student here on the Las Cruces campus.
 Unfortunately, DACC & BCOM students are not eligible for Student Legal Aid.
 Student Legal Aid is a service of the NMSU student government, ASNMSU.

-Mr. Rysted is licensed in Oklahoma and New Mexico and has 25 years of experience settling cases and in litigation, particularly in family law (divorce, custody and domestic violence) and cases involving debts.
+Mr. Rysted is licensed in New Mexico and has 27 years of experience settling cases and in litigation, particularly in family law (divorce, custody and domestic violence) and cases involving debts.
 In April, 2016, he was elected to the American Bar Foundation Fellows.
 Membership in the Fellows is limited to 1% of lawyers licensed in each jurisdiction.

 He cannot provide advice in matters where your problem is with NMSU, ASNMSU or any official or representative thereof because under the New Mexico Rules of Professional Conduct for lawyers, a lawyer employed by an organization represents the organization, so that would be a conflict of interest.
 He may provide general guidance to individual students relating to NMSU or ASNMSU policies and/or procedures.
 For example, you should be aware of the consequences of your behavior, not only in the legal system, but here at NMSU.
-Here is a list of problem behaviors from the Student Social Code of Conduct: http://studenthandbook.nmsu.edu/student-social-code-of-conduct/part-iii-standards-for-student-social-conduct/.
-Mr. Rysted would like to schedule information sessions with your student organization, so please contact him.
+You should review the Student Social Code of Conduct found here.